Decluttering Family Photos: A Simple Guide to Letting Go

 For those old photographs that hold deep sentimental value but may not be displayed or accessed frequently, consider digitizing them and using digital storage systems.
 You can do this yourself or pay someone to do this for you.

 There are lots of tools available to us today to get the job done.
-By deciding you want to make digital storage solutions yourself you also make a really good excuse to buy a cool new high-quality flatbed scanner.
+By deciding you want to make digital storage solutions yourself you can buy a flat bed scanner or use your smartphone.

 One way to make a digital library is to organize each digital copy into folders on your computer.
 Or you could use cloud storage services to ensure their safekeeping.